RSPCA: International relations

+Lobbying for legal change

 The RSPCA lobbied Parliament throughout the 19th century, resulting in a number of new laws.
 The Cruelty to Animals Act 1835 amended Martin's Act and outlawed baiting.
 There was a public groundswell of opinions that were divided into opposing factions concerning vivisection, where Charles Darwin (1809–1882) campaigned on behalf of scientists to conduct experiments on animals while others, such as Frances Power Cobbe (1822–1904) formed an anti-vivisection lobby.
 The stance adopted by the RSPCA was one of qualified support for legislation.
 This qualified support for experiments on animals was at odds with the stance taken by Society's founder Broome who had in 1825 sought medical opinions about vivisection and he published their anti-vivisection sentiments.
 It was also a departure from the 1837 essay-competition (discussed above) where the essayists were obliged to expose "the specious defence of vivisection on the ground of its being for the interests of science."
 In 1876 the Cruelty to Animals Act was passed to control animal experimentation.
 In 1911 Parliament passed Sir George Greenwood's Animal Protection Act.
 Since that time the RSPCA has continued to play an active role, both in the creation of animal welfare legislation and in its enforcement.
-An important recent new law has been the Animal Welfare Act 2006.
+An important recent new law has been the Animal Welfare Act 2006 (c.
+45).

+First World War – present

 During the First World War the RSPCA provided support for the Army Veterinary Corps in treating animals such as donkeys, horses, dogs and birds that were co-opted into military service as beasts of burden, messengers and so forth.
 However, the RSPCA estimates that 484,143 horses, mules, camels and bullocks were killed in British service during the war.

 The RSPCA's centenary in 1924 and its 150th anniversary in 1974 were accompanied by books telling the society's story.
+During World War II it was reported that the RSPCA had rescued 256,000 animals during bombing raids.
+Bernard Montgomery sent a letter of appreciation to the RSPCA, commenting that the Society had alleviated the suffering of animals during the war.

 Since the end of the Second World War the development of intense agricultural farming practices has raised many questions for public debate concerning animal welfare legislation and the role of the RSPCA.
 This development has included debates both inside the RSPCA (e.g. the RSPCA Reform Group) as well as among ethicists, social activists and supporters of claims for animal rights outside of it concerning the society's role in ethical and legal issues involving the use of animals.